-From a scientific point of view, the relationship between global warming and greenhouse gas emissions above the critical level of 350 ppm (parts per million), is undisputed.
-Currently, the global emission level is 415 ppm.
+From a scientific point of view, the relationship between global warming and greenhouse gas emissions above the critical level of 350 ppm (parts per million) is undisputed.
+The current global emission level is 415 ppm.
 It has also been proven that global warming higher than 1,5 degree from pre-industrial temperatures will be disastrous for the earth.
-The global temperature has already risen by 1oC above the pre-industrial level, leaving us 0.5oC until 2050.
+The global temperature has already risen by 1oC above the pre-industrial level, leaving us a mere 0.5oC until 2050.

 Governments at all levels emphasize the urgency of reducing CO2-emissions.
-Many of them intend to reduce their emissions by half by 2030, so in 10 years.
+Many of them intend to reduce their emissions by half by 2030, giving themselves a 10 year window.
 There are well-founded doubts about the feasibility of this intention.
 Authoritative institutions such as Bloomberg and Arcadis predict, based on their knowledge of current trends and strategic plans of commercial actors, that by 2050 the use of carbon energy will be reduced by only 50%.
-The urban policies related to this will be discussed later.
-First, the recapitulation of the problem to have a proper framework for the solution.
+Please note that the related urban policies will be discussed later.
+First, a recapitulation of the problem , so we have a proper framework for the solution.

 Climate-neutral cities is the third in a series of short essays: Future cities.
 Smart by default.
 Humane by choice.
 Making cities more humane means finding a balance between sustainability, social justice and quality of life.
 This requires far-reaching choices.
 Once these choices have been made, it should go without saying that we will use smart technologies for their realization.

 – Introduction: Future Cities.
 Smart by default.
 Humane by choice

 – Healthy cities